rlugojr/linkurious-enterprise-manual/manipulate/hide.md

 ![](HideNodes_2.png)

-If we use de Toggle Lasso option to select the nodes we want to delete, we need to make sure the central node is not selected otherwise all the edges raising from this node will also be hidden.
+If we use the Toggle Lasso option to select the nodes we want to hide, we need to make sure the central node is not selected otherwise all the edges connected to this node will also be hidden.